Scronkfinkle/quick-secrets/lib/quick-secrets/web/views/about.md

 ## What is Quick Secrets?
 Quick secrets is a small, portable, web app which allows users to create and share temporary secrets, via generated links.

 Secrets are encrypted using AES-256 encryption and stored in memory.
-The password used to encrypt the secret and the original secret are not kept.
-Without the password, a secret cannot be recovered.
+The passphrase used to encrypt the secret and the original secret are not kept.
+Without the passphrase, a secret cannot be recovered.

 Once a secret is viewed, it is permanently deleted.